openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-sipclient.md

 ## Usage

+### General

 The color of the call icon depends on the state of the connection to the SIP server:
 - yellow: no connection yet, but `oh-sipclient` tries to establish the connection
 - green: successfully connected to the SIP server, ready to perform calls

 ![](./images/oh-sipclient/outgoing.gif)

-When the call button is green, a tap on it either directly starts a call or opens a popup to choose from the phonebook.
+When the call button is green, a tap on it either directly starts a call or opens a popup to choose from the `phonebook` property.
 As soon as you start an outgoing call, a hangup button will be displayed.
 The hangup button is coloured yellow, if the call has not been accepted yet.
 If the call has been accepted, the hangup button will become red.